Symmetry breaking and ascending in the magnetic kagome metal FeGe

-The Raman spectra were recorded from the $ab$ (0~0~1) surface for scattering geometries denoted as $\mu v = XX, XY, RR, RL$, which is short for $Z(\mu v)\bar{Z}$ in Porto’s notation, where $X$ and $Y$ denote linear polarization parallel and perpendicular to the crystallographic $a$ or $b$ axis, respectively; $R=X+iY$ and $L=X-iY$ denote the right- and left-circular polarizations, respectively.
+The Raman spectra were recorded from the $ab$ (0~0~1) surface for scattering geometries denoted as $\mu v = XX, XY, RR, RL$, which is short for $Z(\mu v)\bar{Z}$ in Porto’s notation, where $X$ and $Y$ denote linear polarization parallel and perpendicular to the crystallographic $a$ or $b$ axis, respectively, and $R=X+iY$ and $L=X-iY$ denote the right- and left-circular polarizations, respectively.
 The $Z$ direction corresponds to the $c$-axis direction perpendicular to the (0~0~1) plane.

-\textit{Neutron Larmor diffraction measurement} -- Neutron neutron Larmor diffraction measurements were performed on the HB-1 polarized triple axis spectrometer of the High Flux Isotope Reactor (HFIR), at Oak Ridge National Laboratory (ORNL), USA.
-We used a single crystal ($\sim$100 mg) mounted inside a closed-cycle refrigerator with operating temperature range between 20 and 460\,K. The momentum transfer ${\bf Q}$ in 3D reciprocal space in \AA$^{-1}$ was defined as ${\bf Q}=H{\bf a}^\ast+K{\bf b}^\ast+L{\bf c}^\ast$, where $H$, $K$, and $L$ are Miller indices with ${\bf a}=a{\bf \hat{x}}$, ${\bf b}=b(\cos120 {\bf \hat{x}}+\sin120 {\bf \hat{y}})$, ${\bf c}=c {\bf \hat{z}}$ ($a\approx b\approx 4.99$ \AA, $c\approx 4.05$ \AA\ at room temperature).
+\textit{Neutron Larmor diffraction measurement} -- Neutron Larmor diffraction measurements were performed on the HB-1 polarized triple axis spectrometer of the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory (ORNL), USA.
+We used a single crystal (about 100\,mg) mounted inside a closed-cycle refrigerator with an operating temperature range between 20 and 460\,K. It is a bulk measurement and probes the entire sample.
+The momentum transfer ${\bf Q}$ in 3D reciprocal space in \AA$^{-1}$ was defined as ${\bf Q}=H{\bf a}^\ast+K{\bf b}^\ast+L{\bf c}^\ast$, where $H$, $K$, and $L$ are Miller indices with ${\bf a}=a{\bf \hat{x}}$, ${\bf b}=b(\cos120 {\bf \hat{x}}+\sin120 {\bf \hat{y}})$, and ${\bf c}=c {\bf \hat{z}}$ ($a\approx b\approx 4.99$ \AA, $c\approx 4.05$ \AA\ at room temperature).
 Although this definition of an ideal kagome lattice structure, strictly speaking, is only valid above $T_{\rm N}$, we use this notation throughout the paper as the in-plane lattice distortion is small enough that it does not affect the discussion.